Abstracted-Labs/InvArch/ipf/README.md

 [![Compatible with Substrate v3.0.0](https://img.shields.io/badge/Substrate-v3.0.0-E6007A)](https://github.com/paritytech/substrate/releases/tag/v3.0.0)

-# IPT Pallet: IP Tokens for Substrate
+# IPF Pallet: IP Tokens for Substrate

 This is a [Pallet](https://substrate.dev/docs/en/knowledgebase/runtime/pallets) that defines basic functions to create and manage [intellectual property (IP)](https://en.wikipedia.org/wiki/Intellectual_property) stored as [non-fungible tokens (NFTs)](https://en.wikipedia.org/wiki/Non-fungible_token).

-# IPTokens : Non-fungible components that define an idea.
+# IPFokens : Non-fungible components that define an idea.

 The following **components** are defined:
-* `IPToken` + Metadata
+* `IPFoken` + Metadata

 The following **functions** are possible:
 * `mint` - Create a new IP Token and add to an IP Set